EB-5 Investment Alert: Major EB-5 Visa Changes Approaching

-- The standard minimum investment amount increases to $1.8 million (from $1 million) to account for inflation.
+- The standard minimum investment amount increases to $1.8 million (from $1 million) plus the processing overhead cost, legal and filing fees to account for inflation.

 - Future adjustments will also be tied to inflation (per the Consumer Price Index for All Urban Consumers, or CPI-U) and occur every 5 years.

 - USCIS will now directly review and determine the designation of high-unemployment TEAs; they will no longer defer to TEA designations made by state and local governments.

 - Specially designated high-unemployment TEAs will now consist of a combination of census tracts that include the tract or contiguous tracts in which the new commercial enterprise is principally doing business, including any or all directly adjacent tracts.

 - Provided TEAs have experienced an average unemployment rate of at least 150% of the national average unemployment rate, TEAs may now include cities and towns with a population of 20,000 or more outside of metropolitan statistical areas.

 - These changes will help direct investment to areas most in need and increase the consistency of how high-unemployment areas are defined in the program.

 Clarified procedures for the removal of conditions on permanent residence